huggingface/blog/summer-at-huggingface.md

 ### New in Datasets

-You can find 1400 datasets in [https://huggingface.co/datasets](https://huggingface.co/datasets) thanks to the awesome contributions from all our community. 💯
+You can find 1400 public datasets in [https://huggingface.co/datasets](https://huggingface.co/datasets) thanks to the awesome contributions from all our community. 💯

 The support for `datasets` keeps growing: it can be used in JAX, process parquet files, use remote files, and has wider support for other domains such as Automatic Speech Recognition and Image Classification.